Call Now 505.900.0000

 • Contact your insurance company and report the basic facts.
 Don’t go into details.
 Tell them you’ll be talking to an attorney, and you’ll call them back later.
 The more you talk, the more likely you may mistakenly say things that may lead to your claim being reduced or denied.

-You should also schedule a free consultation with a New Mexico truck accident attorney.
-If you feel we’re the right lawyers for you, and we feel we can help you with your case, we can handle the claim from there.
+You should also schedule a free consultation with our New Mexico truck accident attorneys.
+If you feel we’re the right lawyers for you, and we feel we can help you with your truck accident case, we can handle the claim from there.

-Don’t put your interests in jeopardy by negotiating with the truck driver’s insurer.
-They want it settled as quickly and cheaply as possible Dealing with an insurer is a job for an experienced lawyer.
+Don’t put your future in jeopardy by negotiating with the truck driver’s insurer.
+They want it settled as quickly and cheaply as possible Dealing with an insurer is a job for an experienced semi-truck accident lawyer.

-How a Truck Accident Law Firm Can Help
+How Our Albuquerque Truck Accident Law Firm Can Help

-At Begum & Cowen Injury & Accident Lawyers, we support our clients with solid legal representation and assistance at all phases of their personal injury claim.
-Each case is unique, but we diligently work for all our clients.
+At Law Giant Injury Lawyers, we support our clients with solid legal representation and assistance at all phases of their personal injury claim.
+Each commercial vehicle accident case is unique, but we diligently work for all our clients.

 From the moment you retain our firm, we will: